Your Perfect Weekend in the Berkshires: Stockbridge, Massachusetts

 Offerings at Lost Lamb Patisserie in Stockbridge.

-In researching my trip to Stockbridge, MA, I read about a young graduate of Cordon Bleu in Paris who opened a patisserie in downtown Stockbridge.
+While researching my trip to Stockbridge, MA, I came across a story about a young graduate of the Cordon Bleu in Paris who opened a patisserie in downtown Stockbridge.

 A visit to Lost Lamb is a huge treat!
 We got croissants, macarons for our lovely dog sitter, lattes, and a few sandwiches on homemade baguettes to enjoy later in the day.